-R, G. W. Brings in 400 Homeseekers from the East Today.
+R. G. W. Brings in 400 Homeseekers from the East Today.

-The homeseskers and colonists are continuing to come West in droves and are taking advantage of the excur-sions that are in effect every Tuesday from Chicago and Missouri river points to bring their familles out West.
-This morning's train over the Rio Grande Western came in in two sections bringing in over 400 people who are coming out to make their homes in Utah, Idaho and contingent States.
+homeseekers and colonists are continuing to come West in droves and are taking advantage of the excursions that are in effect every Tuesday from Chicago and Missouri river points to bring their families out West This morning's train over the Rio Grande Western came in in two sections bring-400 people who are out to make their homes in Utah, Idaho and contingent States.